vojtiikxdd/flashcards_w/project_scheme/project_in_words_en.md

 - project is devided into few parts/websites (?)

-whole website will be running on porkbun.com, link will propably look like this *flashcards.kraljeliman.lol*
+whole website will be running on porkbun.com, link will propably look like this *flashcards.kraljeliman.lol/*

 **Everything is in minimalist, clean style**

 ## **Color scheme**

 whole website will be defaultly set on dark mode

+Everything will have light/dark grey (depends on the theme) shade and on active color, proprably purple or turqoise or both.
+The active color will be used on buttons, outlines/borders, shadows, svg's etc., it can be used in shades

 ### dark mode